Queensland Conveyancing FAQ

 We’ve seen deals fall over because a buyer assumed “paying tomorrow” was fine.
 It’s not.

 Our tip?
 Don’t leave it to chance.
 Pay your deposit on time and ensure you send proof of payment to your conveyancer.
-If you think you cant pay on time for whatever reason, you need to tell your solicitor immediately — they might be able to negotiate a short extension before you’re in breach.
+If you think you can’t pay on time for whatever reason, tell your solicitor immediately.
+They might be able to negotiate a short extension before you’re in breach.

 Because in Queensland conveyancing, time is of the essence — it’s the law.

-If you’re buying or selling a home in Queensland, chances are your solicitor will use PEXA — the secure digital platform that handles nearly every single settlements across the state.
+If you’re buying or selling a home in Queensland, chances are your solicitor will use PEXA.
+It is the secure digital platform that handles nearly every settlement across the state.

 So, what is it — and why does it matter?